Barossa Dam

-Location and features
+Features

+The dam was built between 1899 and 1902 at a cost of almost A£170,000.
 The thin arch of the dam retaining wall, curved against the pressure of the water, was an innovation considered radical, and attracted the Reservoir international attention.
-It was featured in the Scientific American and caused the American Engineers News to remark that its "boldness of design deserves to rank with the most famous dams in the world".
+The dam was hailed as an engineering marvel, and with the dam wall rising to a height of 38 m, it was, at the time of its completion, the highest dam wall in Australia.
+The dam was featured in the Scientific American and caused the American Engineers News to remark that its "boldness of design deserves to rank with the most famous dams in the world".
 The dam is notable for its parabola effect, where a voice can be heard clearly from one side to the other – over 140 m, end to end.
-This unusual acoustic phenomenon is a popular tourist attraction, and has earned the dam the title "Whispering Wall" (see Whispering gallery).
+This unusual acoustic phenomenon is a popular tourist attraction, and earned the dam the title "Whispering Wall" (see Whispering gallery).
+During construction large stones were used in the wall to save concrete and tram rails were used to reinforce the upper section.

+The dam wall is 38 m high and 144 m long.
+When full, the reservoir has capacity of 4515 ML and covers 12.7 ha, draw from a relatively-small catchment area of 7 km2.